 An applicant who has been admitted to any of the admission categories may delay matriculation up to one year following admission.
 The request to delay admission must be made in writing to the Admission, Progression and Graduation Committee in care of the Office of Student Services.
 After one year without enrollment, reapplication to the program is necessary.

 - A student must earn a grade of 3.0 in each nursing course.
 A student earning a grade of less than 3.0 or “WD” or “WP” or “WF” or “WR” must repeat the course.
+A nursing course can be repeated one time only.
 If a student earns a grade of less than 3.0 in a course, the student is placed on academic probation for one semester.
 The student must improve the cumulative GPA to 3.0 or greater upon completion of the next semester to remain in the program.
 The student must successfully complete the nursing course in which a grade below 3.0 was earned.
 Failure to do so will result in dismissal from the program and is ineligible for readmission into the College of Nursing.

 - A student must receive a passing grade in the clinical portion of a course in order to pass the course, regardless of the theory grade, in courses which contain both clinical and didactic/seminar portions.
 In combined clinical-didactic/seminar courses, a failure in the clinical portion will results in a 0.0 and account for 50% of the course grade.

 - A failure in a clinical course that has a separate course number from the didactic/seminar course will result in a “NP”.
 If the clinical portion is failed a second time, it will result in dismissal from the program.